Federal Educational Institutions Joins Nation Standing By Kashmiri People - UrduPoint

 "The Kashmir dispute must be resolved in accordance with UN resolutions," said one participant while talking to APP.

-However, an impressive rally was also held at Air University, Pakistan Air Force (PAF) Complex.

 Vice Chancellors including Professor Dr. Zia-Ul-Qayyum AIOU, Dr Muhammad Ali QAU, Lt.
-Gen Naweed Zaman (retd) NUST, Registrar Air University Air Cmmdr (r) Mohammad Saleem and Principal Fazaia Medical College Maj Gen (r) Salman Ali, in their separate messages during the rallies said that the academicians and students all over the country were fully stand by the government and their armed forces for projecting the cause of Kashmir.
+Gen Naweed Zaman (retd) NUST, Registrar Air University Air Cmmdr (r) Mohammad Saleem and Principal Fazaia Medical College Maj Gen (r) Salman Ali, Rector NUML Maj Gen (retd) Muhammad Jaffar and Rector COMSATS University Islamabad (CUI) Dr Raheel Qamar in their separate messages during the rallies said that the academicians and students all over the country were fully stand by the government and their armed forces for projecting the cause of Kashmir.

 They said they are pushing forward the national narrative 'Hum Pakistani' so as to become the part of the country's overall struggle achieving the national goals, including the freedom of the Kashmiri people.